Due diligence: Criminal law

 In criminal law, due diligence is the only available defense to a crime that is one of strict liability (i.e., a crime that only requires an actus reus and no mens rea).
-Once the criminal offence is proven, the defendant must prove on balance that they did everything possible to prevent the act from happening.
-It is not enough that they took the normal standard of care in their industry – they must show that they took every reasonable precaution.
+Once a criminal offence is proven, the defendant must prove on balance that they did everything possible to prevent the act from happening.
+It is not enough that they met the normal standard of care in their industry – they must show that they took every reasonable precaution.

-Due diligence is also used in criminal law to describe the scope of the duty of a prosecutor, to take efforts to turn over potentially exculpatory evidence, to (accused) criminal defendants.
+The term "due diligence" is also used in criminal law to describe the scope of the duty of a prosecutor to make efforts to turn over potentially exculpatory evidence to (accused) criminal defendants.

-In criminal law, “due diligence” also identifies the standard a prosecuting entity must satisfy in pursuing an action against a defendant, especially with regard to the provision of the Federal and State Constitutional and statutory right to a speedy trial or to have a warrant or detainer served in an action.
-In cases where a defendant is in any type of custodial situation where their freedom is constrained, it is solely the prosecuting entities duty to ensure the provision of such rights and present the citizen before the court with jurisdiction.
+In criminal law, "due diligence" also identifies the standard a prosecuting entity must satisfy in pursuing an action against a defendant, especially with regard to the provision of the Federal and State Constitutional and statutory right to a speedy trial or to have a warrant or detainer served in an action.
+In cases where a defendant is in any type of custodial situation where their freedom is constrained, it is solely the prosecuting entity's duty to ensure the provision of such rights and present the citizen before the court with jurisdiction.
 This also applies where the respective judicial system and/or prosecuting entity has current address or contact information on the named party and said party has made no attempt to evade notice of the prosecution of the action.